 This was the dedication of Onesiphorus.
 Paul's spiritual brother traveled from Ephesus to Rome - a more difficult journey than Alvin's.
-He found Paul in prison, and stayed by his side to lend him his help.
+Onesiphorus found Paul in prison and lent him a helping hand.

-Paul says of Onesiphorus, "The Lord grant to him that he may find mercy from the Lord in that Day - and you know very well how many ways he ministered to me at Ephesus."
+Paul says of Onesiphorus, 1:18 "The Lord grant to him that he may find mercy from the Lord in that Day - and you know very well how many ways he ministered to me at Ephesus."
 Some people give off airs.
 Others pollute the air.
 (They're stinkers.)
 But Onesiphorus was a breath of fresh air.
 Let's seek to refresh one another!

-Chapter 2, "You therefore, my son, be strong in the grace that is in Christ Jesus.
-And the things that you have heard from me among many witnesses, commit these to faithful men who will be able to teach others also."
-Here's the golden rule of growing a Church.
+Chapter 2, Timothy 2:1 "You therefore, my son, be strong in the grace that is in Christ Jesus.
+2:2 And the things that you have heard from me among many witnesses, commit these to faithful men who will be able to teach others also."
+Here's the golden rule of growing a Church...

-I could go out and win people to Jesus, then spend time with each one helping them to grow.
-In my lifetime I could perhaps win a few hundred folks to Jesus.
+I can go out and win people to Jesus; then spend time with each one helping them to grow.
+In my lifetime I can perhaps win a few hundred folks to Jesus.

-Or I could win a few people, and help them grow; then teach those few to win others and help them grow; who then could win others and help them grow...
+Or I can win a few people, and help them grow; then teach those few to win others and help them grow; who then can win others and help them grow...

 Suddenly, the exponential effect kicks in.
 The impact swells to thousands, not just hundreds.
-It's the difference between 2+2+2+2 = 8, and 2x2x2x2 = 16.
+It's the difference between 2+2+2+2=8, and 2x2x2x2=16.